-Did you know that our Halloween Jack O'Lanterns have Irish origins?
+Did you know that the Halloween Jack O’Lantern has Irish origins?

 These beloved symbols of Halloween are carved throughout the United States and Canada each and every year, but their roots are firmly Irish.

-Did you know this annual Halloween tradition of carving out pumpkins or rutabagas to create light-up lanterns was a tradition brought to America by Irish immigrants in the 19th century?
+Were you aware this annual Halloween custom is a tradition brought to America by Irish immigrants in the 19th century?

 Did you know that when you carve out a pumpkin to create your very own masterpiece, you are continuing an ancient Irish tradition and celebrating your Irish heritage?